hackingScienceBridgeAcademy/bridge-academy/docs/paint_project.md

             # Fill in with your own code
 ```

-This code will check if the user has pressed either the *up*, *down*,*left*, *right* or the
+This code will check if the user has pressed the *up*, *down*,*left*, *right* or the
-*middle* button on the joystick.
-Never mind the complicated structure, try to look
+*middle* buttons on the joystick.
+Don't mind the complicated structure of the code above,
-at the code and figure out how to use it.
+try to figure out how to use the code by looking at it.

-Inside the code you find the comments *# Fill in with your own code*.
+Inside the *if*-statements ou'll find the comments *# Fill in with your own code*.
 This is where
 you should write your code.

 If the user presses *up*, *down*,*left* or *right* on the joystick, the variables